jmerkle1/MerkleLabGIS/README.md

 2. **start_date**: This is the beginning of the date range from which you want to start extracting the metric.
 3. **end_date**: This indicates the end of the date range up to which you want to extract the metric.
 4. **metric_name**: Specify the metrics you are interested in (e.g., "snowdepth", "snowdepth-accum", "swe", "snowdays", "snowmelt").
+5. **num_cores**: Number of cores to use for parallel processing.
+If no value is defined, the function will auto detect how many cores are available on your machine.

 ```